 “The sooner a parent takes legal action against a Local Authority who has missed a deadline the greater chance they stand of getting prepared for September.
 Local Authorities usually engage quickly with threatened legal action when they have missed deadlines, as they know the Courts will not be impressed” Imogen added.

-“This time is crucial, so we’d urge parents to be vigilent, and to get in touch with our team of Education Lawyers in the event of a missed deadline.”
+“This time is crucial, so we’d urge parents to be vigilant, and to get in touch with our team of Education Lawyers in the event of a missed deadline.”

 For advice and help join our Education Matters Facebook community group here